Kurt Ballou

-Kurt Ballou (born February 1, 1974) is an American musician and producer based in Massachusetts, best known as the guitarist for hardcore punk band Converge and for his prolific recording and production work at his own GodCity Studio.
+Kurt Ballou (born February 1, 1974) is an American musician and record producer based in Massachusetts, best known as the guitarist for metalcore band Converge and for his recording and production work at his own GodCity Studio.

 Early and personal life

 Kurt Ballou started playing saxophone in elementary school.
 He performed in jazz band, concert band and orchestra, dabbling between baritone saxophone, bassoon and bass clarinet.
 Ballou was accepted to join the Hartford School of Music, but he opted to study aerospace engineering instead.
 His father used to have a guitar that Ballou played occasionally, but it did not interest him until a school friend gave him Slayer tapes around the age of sixteen.

 He is a vegan and follows a straight edge lifestyle.

 Career

 Since 1990, Kurt Ballou has played in the metalcore band Converge.
 From 1996 to 2000 Ballou played in the hardcore punk band The Huguenots.
 From 1996 to 1999 Ballou and Stephen Brodsky played in the rock band Kid Kilowatt.
 In 1998 Ballou established GodCity Studio.
 From 1999 to 2002 Ballou and Ben Koller played in the hardcore punk band Blue/Green Heart.